kel-elKapitan/preparing_data-1/README.md

 <li><b>File 3 - </b>split_data_IMPUTING.ipynb <b>-- WORK IN PROGRESS</b></li>
 <ul>
 <li>Understand each feature, Identify possible primary keys and problematic features</li>
-<li>Create conceptual model of how data can be used and the reasons behind the decisions</li>
+<li>Create conceptual model of how data can be used and the reasons behind the decisions
+ see table layout in appendix below</li>
 <li>Utilise Hot-Deck Imputation to reduce the amount of mising values</li>
 <li>Apply all the steps in <b>File 2</b></li>
 </ul>